martelotto-lab/Illumina_MGI_comparison/README.md

 Code implementation

-The repository is organized into the following folder tree, which contains all the necessary files and scripts to perform the detailed tasks and reproduce all our results.
+The repository contains the following files to reproduce all our results.

-01_cellranger_mapping -->
-02_QC -->
-03_clustering_annotation -->
+Part1_BasicAnalysis
+Part2_Integration

 Data accessibility